mrlandero/Logistic_Regression_Evaluation/README.md

 y_original_pred = lr_original_model.predict(X_test_scaled)
 ```

-Step 9: Step 3: Evaluate the model’s performance by doing the following:
+Step 9: Evaluate the model’s performance by doing the following:

 * Calculate the accuracy score of the model.